City and County Position

 Mr. Woods began his former football career at Grambling State University.
-He was ranked as a number one punt returner in the nation as a college senior and was ranked in the top ten for yardage and points scored.
+He was ranked as a number one punt returner in the nation as a college senior, and was ranked in the top ten for yardage and points scored.
 He was a world-class sprinter who was ranked among the top five fastest men in the world for two years in a row.
 Upon graduation, he was drafted in the fifth round of the NFL draft by the Kansas City Chiefs.
 He subsequently played with the Cleveland Browns, the Detroit Lions, and for three years with the Houston Oilers.
 Mr. Woods also played in the Canadian Football League.
-As a Certified Therapeutic Recreational Specialist (CTRS), he still uses his experience in sports and activity to engage his patients in the therapeutic process.
+As a Certified Therapeutic Recreational Specialist (CTRS), he uses his experience in sports and activity to engage his patients in the therapeutic process.
 Mr. Woods went on to earn his M.Ed. at Texas Southern University.

-Mr. Woods serves on several boards including the Homeless Youth Network of Houston/Harris County, Network of Behavioral Health Providers, Adolescent Recovery Oriented Systems of Care (AROSC), the NFL Alumni Association, Houston Heights Association, and the advisory board for the “Generation Found” film production, a story of youths, their families and the community in the process of recovery.
+Mr. Woods serves on several boards, including the Homeless Youth Network of Houston/Harris County, Network of Behavioral Health Providers, Adolescent Recovery Oriented Systems of Care (AROSC), the NFL Alumni Association, Houston Heights Association, and the advisory board for the “Generation Found” film production, a story of youths, their families and the community in the process of recovery.
 He has also served on the boards of the Houston Area Women’s Center and Child Advocates.

 He is an active volunteer with the Dan Pastorini Charity and Bum Phillips Charities and actively participates in fundraising events for these and other organizations.
+Mr. Woods is also a 2019 Be an Angel Honoree recipient and a proud donor of his alma mater Grambling State University’s Robert Woods Scholarship.